ucla-pls/pldi21-artifact/README.md

 30 directories, 7 files
 ```

-Each subfolder contains the `run.sh` file which is what was run, and `input` which is
+Each subfolder in `workfolder`, contains the `run.sh` file which is what was
-what it was run on. `sandbox` contains the run of the code.
+run, and `input` which is what it was run on. `sandbox` contains the result of
+the run.

-You can open a shell on each rule in the `nixecdb`, even the aggregations and inspect how the different python tools extract the information from benchmarks after the runs.
+You can open a shell on each rule in the `nixecdb`, and on the aggregations you
+can inspect how the different python tools extract the information from
+benchmarks after the runs.

 ```bash
 $ nix-shell -A rules --arg target nixecdb/rules/full.rule.nix